Galapagos Yoga & Adventure Retreats

 On our last full day at the islands, we will spend our day relaxing and going for a snorkel on Turtuga Bay.
 Visit the Charles Darwin Research Station and the legendary Galapagos Tortoises in their natural habitat.

 Our last evening together will consist of a Yoga closing ceremony and a dedication and gratitude circle discussion to the shared experience.

 We will be having an early breakfast and making our way to the Baltra Airport to fly back to Quitos Airport.
 From there you may book your reservation for the evening flight back home.
 Most flights returning to the US are in the evenings starting around 6pm.

 Flights should be arranged to Quito, Ecuador.
 To visit as a tourist, you will need a valid passport.
 The passport must have an expiration date of greater than six months after your return date.
 You will receive a migration form from the airline you fly with.
 Please keep this form with your passport at all times.
 You must have it to exit the country.

-We will be meeting with you on Friday morning in the lobby at the Hotel Embassy.
-The information for this Hotel is in the link, just click the name of the hotel here.
-This is the most convenient place to stay when you arrive into Quito from the Airport but there are other hostels in the area.
-If you wish to stay at another hostel, you will need to meet with the group in the lobby at 9am on DAY 1 of the trip.
+We will be meeting with you on Friday morning in the lobby at a small Guest House near the airport called Arie's Bike Company.
+The information for this Guest House is in the link, just click here.
+Rooms are only $25/night.
+This is the most convenient place to stay when you arrive into Quito from the Airport as we will be leaving for the islands on Friday from the same Airport.
+If you wish to stay at another hostel, you will need to meet with the group at Arie's at 9am on DAY 1, Friday, of the trip.
 Please let us know what your plans are.
-You are responsible for making your flight reservations and hotel reservations for any period of time outside of the 9 day trip.

 You will be responsible for making reservations for the beginning and end of this trip.